Gisela Storz

 Gisela Storz is a microbiologist at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) at the National Institutes of Health (NIH).
 She is the Associate Scientific Director of the Division of Molecular and Cellular Biology of NICHD.
 She is also a member of the National Academy of Sciences.

-Life
+Career

 Gisela "Gigi" Storz received a B.A. in biochemistry in 1984 from University of Colorado Boulder.
 She completed her Ph.D. in biochemistry from University of California, Berkeley in the laboratory of Bruce Ames in 1988, where she discovered that OxyR senses hydrogen peroxide stress in Escherichia coli oxidation response.
 She trained briefly as a postdoctoral fellow at the National Cancer Institute with Sankar Adhya in 1989 and at Harvard Medical School with Frederick M. Ausubel from 1989 to 1991.
 She joined the National Institute of Child Health and Human Development at NIH in 1991 and is currently head of the Section on Environmental Gene Regulation.
+As of 2026, she became a co-editor of the Annual Review of Microbiology.